dakep/gaselect/cran-comments.md

-This release fixes the warnings generated on r-devel-linux-x86_64-debian-gcc and r-devel-linux-x86_64-debian-clang related to deprecated C++ features.
+This release fixes the issue with the incorrect C++ flags in the configure script as reported by Prof. Ripley.
-Thanks to Kurt Hornik for alerting me to these warnings.
+The package now complies with C++17.

 ## Test environments

-* macOS 12.3, R 4.1.3 Patched (2022-03-10 r82100)
+* macOS 12.6.2, R 4.2.2 Patched (2023-02-03 r83757)
 * win-builder (devel and release)
 * Rhub
   * Debian Linux, R-release, GCC